KySpace/TestRunner/TestRunner.md

 ## Queues and Queue Manager
 Queues can acts as a event listener.
 But we can check what are the functions registered and manipulate them.
 ### Queue units
 A `QueueUnit` is just a cell array of function handles, along with a strings array as log.
-The basic methods fascillitates recording the function information when they are added.
+The basic methods facilitates recording the function information when they are added.
 The `invoke` function can invoke all functions within the queue with arbitrary arguments, but all arguments within the queue are the same.
 ### Queue Manager
 A `QueueManager` contains several `QueueUnit` that could be used during a multi-test.
 A successfully running multi-test contains three parts: initialization, variations on mono-tests, and finalization.
 The following table shows what arguments are accepted by functions in each `QueueUnit`. a `✓` represent that the argument is acquired from the actual state, otherwise a constant value is fed in (usually because that the value is not well-defined).